robinnewhouse/DHNLNtupleAnalysis/README.md

 ```
 this is becuase your file is not appropriately named.
 Either rename your ntuple file following the convention from the DAOD_RPVLL conatiner name you used to make the ntuple or make due without MC event weighting.
 See the list of DAOD_RPVLL samples [here](https://twiki.cern.ch/twiki/pub/AtlasProtected/ExoticLongLivedHeavyNeutralLeptonRel21/MC16a_MC16d_MC16e_dHNL_WmuHNL_DAOD_RPVLLonly_updatedRECO.txt) for naming conventions.

-2. Truth weight for spin correlations and leptons ordering bug fix
+**2. Truth weight for spin correlations and leptons ordering bug fix**

 Truth reweighting was introducted to add spin correlations with Pythia did not take into acount when simulating the truth distributions.
 This reweighting also fixed a lepton ordering bug that was also found in our official Pythia MC samples.
-For more details about this effects please see [this talk](https://indico.cern.ch/event/944478/contributions/3968769/attachments/2102276/3534533/MC_Reweighting_Sept15_20.pdf) and [this talk](https://indico.cern.ch/event/944479/contributions/3968779/attachments/2106444/3542592/MC_Reweighting_Sept22_20.pdf).
+For more details about these effects please see [this talk](https://indico.cern.ch/event/944478/contributions/3968769/attachments/2102276/3534533/MC_Reweighting_Sept15_20.pdf) and [this talk](https://indico.cern.ch/event/944479/contributions/3968779/attachments/2106444/3542592/MC_Reweighting_Sept22_20.pdf).

 In `selections.py` a class called `MCEventType` will determine is the current events is LNC or LNV and accordingly calcute a weight based on the truth distributions from the particular event.